Tronenergize/TronEnergize-API/README.md

 webhook | STRING | NO |  Once the order has been filled, we will send event to your webhook url

 **Webhook Example :**
-When the order has been filled, TronEnergize will send an GET HTTP request with order data.
+When the order has been filled, TronEnergize will send a GET HTTP request with order data.
 If your server is set up to listen for webhook deliveries at that URL, it can take action when it receives one.

 * **webhook:**
   ```